jarviscanada/jarvis_data_eng_DavidTrumble/core_java/jdbc/README.md

 ## Design Patterns
-Discuss DAO and Repository design patterns (150-200 words) The Data Access Object (DAO) pattern is a structural pattern that allows us to isolate the application/business layer from the persistence layer (usually a relational database, but it could be any other persistence mechanism) using an abstract API.
+Discuss DAO and Repository design patterns (150-200 words) The Data Access Object (DAO) pattern is a structural pattern that allows us to isolate the application/business layer from the persistence layer using an abstract API.
 The functionality of this API is to hide from the application all the complexities involved in performing CRUD operations.
-This permits both layers to evolve separately without knowing anything about each other

-From a bird's eye view, it's clear to see that the Dao interface defines an abstract API that performs CRUD operations on objects of type T.
-Due to the high level of abstraction that the interface provides, it's easy to create a concrete, fine-grained implementation that works with User objects. first it is an abstraction of the data layer and second it is a way of centralising the handling of the domain objects.
+This permits both layers to evolve separately without knowing anything about each other first it is an abstraction of the data layer and second it is a way of centralising the handling of the domain objects.

 # Test